Linn–Benton Community College: History

 LBCC was established in 1966 with the purpose of supporting the citizens of Linn and Benton counties.

 In the 1960s a community college was a conceptual idea, however, it wasn't until 1964 that a study was conducted to assess the need of such an institution.
 The results of this study showed that post-high school opportunities, educationally, were non-existent and that many graduating high school students were interested in a local community college.

 It was then that Linn County asked for the support of Benton County in assistance for foundation of a college in the mid-Willamette Valley.
-This partnership reached success on December 6, 1966 when, by referendum vote, Linn and Benton County voters approved the formation of a college district by nearly 3:1.
+This partnership reached success on December 6, 1966, when, by referendum vote, Linn and Benton County voters approved the formation of a college district by nearly 3:1.

 The first classes began in 1967 during the same year LBCC started operations full-time.
 The campus headquarters was located on the corner of First St. and Ellsworth St., however, classes were offered at rented locations throughout the LBCC college district.
+Before the current campus in Albany was dedicated in 1974, students were called "Roadrunners" since the campus was scattered in several locations all over Albany, forcing students to commute between buildings across town.

 During this time, six occupational programs were offered.
 This included a sewage waste/treatment program that was described to be the "first of its kind offered in the country".
 Tuition was $60 per term.

 In February 1970 a permanent campus was slated for construction based on a vote by voters in Linn and Benton counties.
 Voters agreed that bonds should be issued to pay for construction.
 The ideal location for the campus was 2 mi south of Albany, off of Pacific Blvd.
 The campus was dedicated in October 1974.
 Takena Hall, the campus student union was completed in 1979.

 In May 1998, a dual enrollment program was established between Oregon State University and LBCC in the fields of agricultural sciences, business and engineering.
 This was extended to all programs in 1999.

+In July 2009 the LBCC-OSU dual enrollment program was honored nationally by National Association of Student Personnel Administrators as an "exemplary and innovative program."
+In the fall of 2009, there were nearly 1,500 students in the program.

+In 2022, the Linn County community passed a $16 million general obligation bond, which will be used to construct a new Agriculture Center three miles from the main Albany LBCC campus, renovate and re-open the LBCC childcare center, and make critical repairs to aging facilities.
+This bond opened a matching appropriation from the state of Oregon for $8 million.

+In 2023 enrollment had decreased by over 30 percent since the record enrollment height of 2018.
+Enrollment in 2023 was just over 12,500, with 2,500 full-time students, over 3,000 in the OSU-LBCC Dual Enrollment Program, 1,000 in Western Oregon University-LBCC Dual Enrollment Program and 1,000 in the Oregon Tech-LBCC Dual Enrollment Program.